 Since its inception in 2003, the Vital Forests / Vital Communities Initiative developed and implemented strategies to promote the connection between a healthy forest-based economy, healthy forest ecosystems and healthy communities.

-Our work is guided by an Advisory Board, and focuses on a set of objectives that fall within three focus areas: forested land base and resource, forest management and economic development:
+The work was guided by an Advisory Board, and focused on a set of objectives that fell within three focus areas: forested land base and resource, forest management and economic development:

 - Forested Land Base and Resource

 - Maintain Minnesota’s forest resource base and reduce losses caused by conversion, parcelization, and fragmentation of private lands and disposal of public lands.

 - Capture and enhance the productivity of Minnesota’s forests for forest products and consumption.

 - Establish ecologically-based forest management as the norm in Minnesota.

 - Increase the number of acres of private, non-industrial woodland being actively and sustainably managed.

 - Increase public understanding of forest management and practices and the role they play in ensuring resource health, quality, and productivity for vital communities.